 Whilst it is true that these data-driven companies, alongside lots of others, are working extensively within the AI arena, particularly in R&D, none of them have yet produced a product that could be described as being a true AI solution by definition; they have not built something that can think and act for itself using logic, rationality, and reasoning.

-One thing these companies have in common is that they have all recognized that there is money to be made with the term AI, even if the products and services they are pushing do not truly represent it.
+One thing these companies have in common is that they have all recognised that there is money to be made with the term AI, even if the products and services they are pushing do not truly represent it.

 Image courtesy of Unsplash.